Kellogg, Sony and others sign up to emissions goals

-PARIS/BERLIN Kellogg, Sony, Coca-Cola Enterprises and a group of other companies have committed to targets certified by independent assessors to cut their carbon emissions, they said on Tuesday.
+PARIS/BERLIN Kellogg (K.N), Sony (6758.T), Coca-Cola Enterprises CCE.N and a group of other companies have committed to targets certified by independent assessors to cut their carbon emissions, they said on Tuesday.

 The initiative came as negotiators gathered in Paris try to reach an accord on reducing greenhouse gas emissions, and is intended to go beyond the often vague promises of corporate action on the issue.

 U.N.
-Global Compact, a voluntary U.N. scheme, and non-governmental organisations including the U.S.-based World Resources Institute (WRI) have been attempting to persuade business to set carbon goals following the 1997 Kyoto Protocol.
+Global Compact, a voluntary U.N. scheme, and non-governmental organizations including the U.S.-based World Resources Institute (WRI) have been attempting to persuade business to set carbon goals following the 1997 Kyoto Protocol.

-Coca-Cola Enterprises (the European bottling partner of Coca-Cola Co), Dell, Enel, General Mills, Kellogg, NRG Energy, Procter & Gamble, Sony and Thalys have already had goals approved equating to nearly 2 billion barrels of oil not burned over the lifetime of their targets.
+Coca-Cola Enterprises (the European bottling partner of Coca-Cola Co (KO.N)), Dell, Enel (ENEI.MI), General Mills (GIS.N), Kellogg, NRG Energy (NRG.N), Procter & Gamble (PG.N), Sony and Thalys have already had goals approved equating to nearly 2 billion barrels of oil not burned over the lifetime of their targets.

 Kellogg, which like other food companies is sensitive to extreme weather that inflates the cost of ingredients and makes them scarce, committed to a 15 percent reduction in emissions intensity per tonne of food produced by 2020 versus 2015, the joint statement said.